AlgoMaster Logo

 Read Replicas

+Most production applications read far more than they write.
 At first, one database server can handle everything.
-Eventually, the read traffic starts to compete with writes for CPU, memory, disk I/O, locks, and network bandwidth.
+Later, read traffic starts competing with writes for CPU, memory, disk, locks, and network bandwidth.

-This chapter explains how read replicas work, where they help, where they hurt, and how experienced teams use them safely.
+The pattern is simple, but the details matter.
+Replicas introduce lag, stale reads, routing choices, and failover work.
+This chapter explains how read replicas work, where they help, where they hurt, and how to use them safely.

 1. What Are Read Replicas?